Formation - context

 Bricolage - Where a media product is constructed with iconography and conventions from many other texts, creating entirely new meanings.
 Often used when discussing postmodern media products.
 An example of a media product that uses bricolage is a 'mashup'.
 For an excellent example of bricolage, check out Quentin Tarantino’s Kill Bill (2003)

-• What specific elements of iconography did the producers of Formation use from That B.E.A.T?
+- What specific elements of iconography did the producers of Formation use from That B.E.A.T?

-Throughout the song we hear a secondary voice to Beyonce's of a male rapper, assumingly considering his dialect and so forth a representative of the niche 'bounce' genre of music native to New Orleans.
+Throughout the song we hear a secondary voice to Beyonce's of a male rapper, assumingly considering his dialect and so forth a representative of the niche 'bounce' genre of music native to New Orleans. - What literal pieces of footage did the producers of Formation take from That B.E.A.T?

 This first clip was re-used 20 seconds into the Formation music video, but it originated from the documentary, as I mentioned prior, it served as inspiration for the crucial shots in the music video in which Beyonce is seen draped over a police car.
+The inspiration for the above screencap of a Policeman uniform from behind that was recreated within the Formation music video. - Bounce music has a big LGBT following, and is fundamental to the LGBT scene in New Orleans.
+How many LGBT themes come through in That B.E.A.T?
+Why?

-The 'bounce' music scene was implied to be extremely diverse and welcoming within the documentary, as it is native towards New Orleans and hasnt overtly spread elsewhere- it is a literal LGBT safespace specific to those there. - Holding its inclusion within the music video shows that there is more to New Orleans than the misconception of simply generalising it as sub-urban african-american people.
+The 'bounce' music scene was implied to be extremely diverse and welcoming within the documentary, as it is native towards New Orleans and hasnt overtly spread elsewhere- it is a literal LGBT safespace specific to those there. - Holding its inclusion within the music video shows that there is more to New Orleans than the misconception of simply generalising it as sub-urban african-american people. - Beyonce is a millionaire.
+Why is she using the themes and iconography of That B.E.A.T?
+Think carefully about this last one.

 The whole idea of celebrity comes from celebration, consumers only flock to a celebrity if they find something within them that is worth celebration or aspirational. - So naturally, albeit being a millionaire, Beyonce attempts at representing herself as an urban african-american figurehead.
 Thus her blatant intertextual references to an oppresed area that consists heavily of her target audience, and in doing so, builds her additional reknown amongst the people there for bringing their culture and true way of life to light. - She is constantly advocating some form of activism.